-Salsa verde (which translates literally to "green sauce") is a magical condiment that transforms any number of otherwise bland dishes.
+Salsa verde (which translates literally to mean "green sauce" in Italian) is a magical condiment that transforms any number of otherwise bland dishes.
 It adds a wonderful piquant zest to grilled or stewed fish, boiled or grilled meats, vegetable dishes, and boiled or baked potatoes.
-It can also be served as a dipping sauce with raw vegetables or crusty bread, or spooned over hard-boiled egg halves as an appetizer or party finger food.
+It can also be served as a dipping sauce with raw vegetables or crusty bread or spooned over hard-boiled egg halves as an appetizer or party finger food.

-Note that the salsa verde of Italy has nothing to do with the Mexican salsa verde (made with tomatillos) or the salsa verde of Spain (made with fish stock and fried garlic and thickened with flour).
-They just all happen to have the same name.
-It is somewhat similar to Argentinian chimichurri, a green sauce often served with grilled meats, but again, the ingredients and origins are different.
+Note that although salsa verde is called the same thing and means the same thing in Spanish, the salsa verde of Italy has nothing to do with the Mexican salsa verde (made with tomatillos) or the salsa verde of Spain (made with fish stock, fried garlic, and flour).
+Italian salsa verde is somewhat similar to Argentinian chimichurri, a green sauce often served with grilled meats, but the ingredients and origins are different.

 - 2 ounces (50 g) anchovy fillets (rinsed and boned)

 - 1 ounce (25 g) salted capers (rinsed, soaked briefly in warm water, and drained)

 - Optional: 1 ounce (25 g) canned olive oil-packed yellowfin tuna

 - 1/3 to 1/2 cup good-quality extra-virgin olive oil